 1 Introduction

 Wireless power transmission (or transfer) (WPT) technology is considered as one of game changing technologies.
 We will be able to become free from lacking electric power when electric power will be supplied wirelessly.
 Power transmission by radio waves dates back to the early work of Nikola Tesla in 1899.
 Tesla carried out his first attempt to transmit power without wires in 1899.
 He used low frequency power of 150 kHz, but his attempts failed.
 Parallel to Tesla’s first WPT experiments, M. Hutin and M. Le-Blanc proposed an apparatus and method for powering an electrical vehicle (EV) inductively in 1894 using an approximately 3-kHz AC generator [HUT 94].
 EVs were developed during the period of time shortly after the steam engine, approximately one hundred years ago.
-Both inductive WPT which is called ‘non-beam type’ and the WPT via radio frequency beam which is called ‘beam type’ were started in the early 20th century.
+Both inductive WPT which is a type of ‘non-beam WPT and the WPT via radio frequency beam which is called ‘beam WPT were started in the early 20th century.

 The present development of the WPT via radio frequency beam owes to William Brown in 1960s using microwave technology developed during the World War II.
 He transmitted the microwave power from a transmitter to a receiver (point-to-point) with the overall (DC-microwave-DC) efficiency of 54% in his laboratory [BRO73].
 When we use the microwave frequency, the WPT via microwave is called a microwave power transmission (MPT).
 A lot of the inductive WPT research projects for a wireless charging of EVs were carried out in 1980s and 1990s [SHI 14].
 Commercial products of contactless cables are produced after 1900s.
 A turning point of the inductive WPT was in 2006, when Massachusetts Institute of Technology (MIT) demonstrated non-beam wireless power technology called resonance coupling WPT [KUR 07].
 Nowadays, resonant WPT technologies are coming out to consumer market.
 Automotive industry looks at WPT for EV applications in near future.
 Information about WPT using technologies other than radio frequency beam, as partial answers to the Question ITU-R 210-3/1 was published as Report ITU-R SM.2303 in 2014.
 After the MIT’s demonstration, a variety of WPT technologies including magnetic induction, resonance coupling, transmission via radio frequency beam, etc. are paid attention as game changing technologies.

-This Report provides introductory information mainly about WPT using radio frequency beam.
-It also covers wider genre of power transmission by radio waves, which can include non-beam applications like energy harvesting but does not include magnetic induction, magnetic resonance, nor capacitive coupling technology, which are treated in the Report ITU-R SM.2303.
+This Report provides information about WPT applications using radio frequency beam.
+The ITU Radio Assembly considers that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load wirelessly using the electromagnetic field.
+The ITU Radio Assembly also considers that WPT technologies utilize various mechanisms, such as transmission via radio frequency radiated transmissions in the far field (WPT beams) and near-field inductive, resonant and capacitive coupling (WPT non-beam).
+WPT beams do not specify between directed or non-directed electromagnetic waves.
+Also, some antenna configurations will allow the mechanism of radiated transmission for power without regard for distance.
+In these cases, the use of the terms near-field and far-field are not needed.
+This document also covers power transmission by non-directed, radiated electromagnetic waves, which can include non-beam applications, such as energy harvesting, but does not include magnetic induction, magnetic resonance, nor capacitive coupling technology, which are treated in the Report ITU-R SM.2303.

 …